 Prerequisite: ENG 090 (Grade of C or higher) and REA 090 (Grade of C or higher), or appropriate placement test score

 Emphasizes the planning, writing, and revising of compositions, including the development of critical and logical thinking skills.
-This course includes a minimum of five compositions that stress analytical, evaluative, and persuasive/argumentative writing.
+Includes a minimum of five compositions that stress analytical, evaluative, and persuasive/argumentative writing.

 ENG 122 English Composition II: CO2